Between 2009 and 2017, the market went up on one of the most amazing streaks:

 In general, the company business model will tell you how numbers will go facing a recession or riding a strong economy.
 It is also very important to understand how the company makes money before you buy its shares.
 For example, I don’t know much about the mining industry and how they figure the future price of their commodity.
-For this reason, I’m staying away from such companies (plus, they are usually bad dividend payer anyway!).
+For this reason, I’m staying away from such companies (plus, they are usually bad dividend payers anyway!).

 On the other side, I completely understand how Disney (DIS) makes money.
 They sell entertainment and dream for all family members.
 Over the years, they have built a strong model where they can first make money from movies (Star Wars, Marvel’s, Frozen, etc) and then, create an incredible variety of money drivers (through their theme parks, toys, cruises, clothes, etc).
-Their main strength resides on their ability to create near to infinite cross selling opportunities with a single product.
-They have the marketing budget and the experience to establish efficient strategies making almost every movie a billion dollar industry by itself.
+Their main strength resides on their ability to create near to infinite cross-selling opportunities with a single product.
+They have the marketing budget and the experience to establish efficient strategies making almost every movie a billion-dollar industry by itself.

 #4 Write down your investment thesis

 “Know what you own, and know why you own it.”

 Writing down your investment thesis is the most important part of any investing process per my opinion.
 Funny enough, this is also the most overlooked part by many investors.
 I know, writing down stuff makes you work and takes additional time.
 But this is a crucial step that will make you a lot of money, and most importantly, will make you save lots of money as well.
 Why?
 Because defining the reason to buy a stock will, by default, determine the reason to sell it as well.

 For example, I used to own Wal-Mart (WMT) in my portfolio.
 My investment thesis at the time of the purchase was the following: